 The recent months have brought a variety of legislative changes impacting the real estate industry in Luxembourg, and further legal initiatives have been announced in draft bills.
-Furthermore, the Luxembourg courts have issued several important decisions with respect to the impact of the COVID-19 pandemic on existing contracts.
+Furthermore, Luxembourg courts have issued several important decisions related to real estate matters.

 Below is an overview of the most relevant topics.